center for council staff

 Leah Schlackman began teaching yoga in 2015 in New York City.
 With a professional background in the marketing and communications realm, she was looking for a more impactful way to give back to others.
 As a Yoga Teacher and Meditation Facilitator, she aims to hold space for others to practice mindfulness and valuable insight about themselves and how they interact with the world around them.
 Leah is thrilled to merge her passion for cultivating a more compassionate society with her professional experience as a communications strategist to advance the Center for Council mission.

-Sam was introduced to Council as a member of the inaugural Inmate Council Program at Salinas Valley State Prison.
-Having witnessed the impact of Council in his own life and in the lives of his fellow inmates, as well as in the lives of his family members, he has become passionate about carrying this work even further.
+Sam was introduced to council as a member of the inaugural Prison Council Initiative at Salinas Valley State Prison.
+Having witnessed the impact of council in his own life and in the lives of his fellow inmates, as well as in the lives of his family members, he has become passionate about carrying this work even further.

 Alyssa is an educator, artist, and lifelong student with a passion for equity and inclusion.
 She earned her Bachelor of Arts in Psychology and Communication Studies from San Francisco State University and has over a decade of experience working in the nonprofit sector.
 Most recently, she worked as Associate Director for JCYC Upward Bound and taught summer camp with DIY Girls.